codeadamca/nodejs-env/README.md

 # Hiding Node.js Environment Varaibles

 A basic vanilla Node.js script to load variables from an .env file.
+Run the script using a regular Node.js starting command `node app.js` and add a flag to include environment variabl;es `--end-file=.env`.

 ```nodejs
 node --env-file=.env app.js